MatthewLoller/VF_BigHippo_UNCHAINED/README.md

 ## RoadMap
 Things I havent gotten to yet:
-1) Single handler.js - I doubt having a single handler is the best way to build out multiple functions...
 2) More robust error handling throughout
 3) Unit/Integration Testing, Jest?
 Dynamo mocking?
 4) Storing environment variables in parameter store, ref from lambda
-5) Creating VPC for lambda functions
-6) Creating VPC endpoint for Dynamo
-7) Creating VPC endpoint for S3
-8) Securing bucket policy to only allow request from potential VPC endpoint
 9) Possible better way to store AWS credentials?
 Since we're running the deploy command locally its not a huge deal...

 Potential Items: